Kromster80/wr_toolkit/AFC11HN Manager/Readme.txt

 --------------------------------------------------------------------
-     <<Alarm for Cobra 11 - Crash Time>> Manager by Krom v0.1
+     <<Alarm for Cobra 11 - Highway Nights>> Manager by Krom v0.1
 --------------------------------------------------------------------

 Description:
-This tool installs and manages AFC11CT add-on cars.
+This tool installs and manages AFC11HN add-on cars.

 Key Features:
-- Add-on car installer :-)
+Add-on car installer :-)

 Requirements:
-- Manager must be run from AFC11CT folder.
+- Manager must be run from AFC11HN folder.
+- Add-on cars should be placed in "Autos" folder along with editcar.car files inside
-- Make a backup copy of Your "C11-Saves" folder, "FrontEnd\C11vol5.ds" and "FrontEnd\runtime.fxp" files,
-  just in case.
+- Make a backup copy of Your "..\FrontEnd2\FrontEnd.ds" file, just in case.

 Interface:
-Check player profiles you want to update with addon cars.
+Check the cars you want to be added.

 Manager does the following:
-- Changes installed cars info in defined players profiles "career.wrc" file.
-- Changes installed cars info in AFC11 database "C11vol5.ds" file.
+Changes installed cars info in AFC11HN database "FrontEnd.ds" file.

 Credits:
-Image on splash screen by ...
+Image on splash screen by Synetic

 Known Bugs:
 All bugs are unknown to me.
 If you find one - tell me.

+Open source:
+This and many other WR tools are available at http://code.google.com/p/wr-toolkit/

 Version History:
-0.1	08.07.28	Beta
+0.1	2010.02.03	Initial release

 Author: Krom
 E-mail: kromster80@gmail.com